 Documents and medication

-- Always keep your travel insurance documents with you wherever you go.
+- Always keep your Travel Insurance documents with you wherever you go.
 It’ll be easier to get access to the right treatment that way.
 Take enough medication for your trip, as well as a few days extra in case of loss, damage or delays.
 Also, consider keeping a list of any breast cancer medications you are on (their generic and brand name) in case you need emergency supplies.

 Keeping fit and well on holiday